chainer/chainer/benchmarks/README.rst

     # Run benchmark against target commit-ish of Chainer and CuPy.
     # Note that specified versions must be a compatible combination.
+    # You can use `find_cupy_version.py` helper tool to get appropriate CuPy
+    # version for the given Chainer version.
     ./run.sh master master
     ./run.sh v4.0.0b4 v4.0.0b4